-Gross margin was \$944.6 million for the year ended December 31, 2021, an increase of \$93.6 million from \$851.0 million for the same period last year.
-Gross margin as a percentage of revenues was 61.2% in 2021 and 62.0% in 2020.
-The decrease in gross margin percentage was due to increased amortization associated with technology-based intangible assets and inventory step-up amortization in connection with the acquisition of ACell.
+Gross margin was \$970.3 million for the year ended December 31, 2022, an increase of \$25.7 million from \$944.6 million for the same period last year.
+Gross margin as a percentage of revenues was 62.3% in 2022 and 61.2% in 2021.
+The increase in gross margin percentage was due to higher revenues and a reduction of inventory step up amortization in connection with the acquisition of ACell in the prior year.
+These were partially offset by CereLink recall impacts, unfavorable regional mix, and higher material and labor costs.